xilution/xilution-react-todomvc/README.md

 	1. Copy the front end URL and paste it into a browser.
 	1. Run through the different use cases
 		* Register New User (including email verification)
+			* Creates a new user in your Xilution account.
+			  You can use the same email across multiple users.
+			  User email must be verified.
+			  Usernames must be unique for all users.
+			  You can manage your Xilution account through the [Xilution Customer Admin Portal](https://prod.xilution.com/portal/index.html).
 		* Authenticate User
+			* Use your Xilution user credentials
 		* View Todos
 		* Create/Update/Delete Todos